motopress/mphb-elementor/readme.txt

 == Changelog ==

 = 1.1.5, Oct 7 2022 =
-* Added support for display prices in the availability calendar.
+* Added support for displaying prices in the availability calendars.

 = 1.1.4, Nov 23 2021 =
 * Security - sanitization and escaping.